 Lost and stray animals may be brought to the Humboldt County Animal Shelter in McKinleyville.
 If we have space we can take in kittens and puppies (see surrender policy above.)

 14. I need to get my cat/dog vaccinated - do you do that there?

 We are not a veterinary facility and do not offer vaccination services.
 However, many local veterinarians have low-cost vaccination clinics where you can have your pet vaccinated at a reduced rate.
 Times and dates vary by clinic - we recommend you call the veterinary hospital closest to you and ask for their vaccination clinic schedule.

 15. I lost my pet - do you have it there?

-No - all lost and stray animals go to the Humboldt County Animal Shelter in McKinleyville.
+No. All lost and stray animals go to the Humboldt County Animal Shelter in McKinleyville.
 You can call them at 840-9132 to file a lost report and see if your pet has been brought there.
-You may also want to check their website on www.Petharbor.com to see a list of lost animals.
+You may also want to check www.Petharbor.com to see a list of lost animals.
 You will need to enter your zip code and select 'Humboldt County Animal Care and Control', then click on the button that says, "I Lost My Pet".